- Elevation: 2,107 m (6,913 ft)

 It is usually climbed over two or three days, with one night camping at or near the summit or two nights camping halfway up.
 The Lata Berembun trail is about 12km in length one way.
 Camp Tikus (Camp Dingin) is reached about 3-4 hours (where there are numerous pitcher plants) and a further 2-3 hours to Camp Periuk.
 The summit is a further 2 hours, so in total 7-9 hours one way.
 There are many ‘false peaks’ between Camp Tikus and the summit.
 Because of the lck of a good water source higher up, some hikers do it as a very long day-hike starting at first light and finishing way, way after dark but the vast majority of hikers need one night camping somewhere.
 Note there is an alternative short cut on the trail which goes via Kem Bulat but this is not recommended in the dark as navigation can be difficult.

 There are not many views from the dense forest but there are many pitcher plants here.
-The summit is in mossy forest and has a trigpoint with a metal roof on it.
+The summit is in mossy forest and has the usual surveyor’s metal beirut on it.

 Look out for leeches near the trailhead.

 - Getting there: From Raub it is 23km to Sungai Klau town where you need a 4WD (try Ah Gao +60 13-982 2246) to cover 12km (45 minutes) to Lata Berembun waterfall.
 4WD fits 7 and costs around RM300.
 The trail starts on the left just before the bridge and waterfalls and there is a camping area here too.